CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 * Submit all jobs from your /scratch area
 * If your local computer is Windows, edit \ to / in your script
 * Use the same version of Maestro locally and on Puhti
+* Use the `-LOCAL` option to minimize unnecessary copying of files